Wednesday, September 19, 2007

 In 1984, companies thought that they could make money off of the laserdisc game craze and Mylstar retooled their game M.A.C.H.
 3 and turned it into an alien dogfighting/flight sim called Us Vs. Them.
 It featured live action scenes interweaved into arcade game play.
 In the end it was just another shooter that started out hot but once the hype wore off it just became a novelty.

-In addition to that show, television networks decided to cash in on the popularity of arcade games by producing a bunch of cartoons for each game and air them on Saturday mornings.
-Between 1982 and 1984 cartoons were produced for Pac Man, Donkey Kong, Donkey Kong Jr,, Frogger, Q-Bert, Pitfall, Pole Position, Kangaroo, Dragon’s Lair and Space Ace...ironically enough, by the time Dragon’s Lair and Space Ace got cartoon series the Video Game Crash Of 1984 happened and videogame developers and companies were mired in deep shit bankrupting Mylstar, Stern and Cinematronics .
-It wasn't until late 1985 that Nintendo singlehandedly save the entire video game industry.
+In addition to that show, television networks decided to cash in on the popularity of arcade games by producing a bunch of cartoons for each game and airing them on Saturday mornings.
+Between 1982 and 1984 cartoons were produced for Pac Man, Donkey Kong, Donkey Kong Jr,, Frogger, Q-Bert, Pitfall, Pole Position, Kangaroo, Dragon’s Lair and Space Ace.
+Ironically enough, by the time Dragon’s Lair and Space Ace got cartoon series' the Video Game Crash Of 1984 happened and videogame developers and companies were mired in deep shit bankrupting Mylstar, Stern and Cinematronics .
+It wasn't until late 1985 that Nintendo singlehandedly saved the entire video game industry.

 In between the high price point of cabinets, limited playability of the games themselves, and high cost of maintenance of the cabinets coupled with 90% of videogame companies hemorragging money, the laserdisc format died in 1984 with the last LD titles failing miserably in arcades in North America (they fared slightly better in Japan).
 Nowadays, these same games that were ultra advanced almost 25 years ago can be played through the use of emulators on your own PC or even with your remote control on your own DVD player thanks to the folks at Digital Leisure .
 Nowadays it takes a LOT for gamers to make their eyes pop out of their heads the way they did when we saw these laserdisc joints at the arcade back in the days.